Facebook Pixel Anthropology Major and Minor | Western Kentucky University

 Anthropology Major and Minor

 A major in anthropology (reference number 608) requires a minimum of 31 semester hours and leads to a Bachelor of Arts degree.
 At least half of the total semester hours must be in upper-division (300- or 400- level) courses.
-Requirements of the major include six core courses, three courses in a concentration, and two electives.
-Students must complete a second major or a minor or certificate.
+Requirements of the major include six core courses, three upper-level courses in a concentration, and two electives.
+Anthropology majors complete a second major or a minor or certificate, and anthropology advisors can assist students with selecting those additional programs.

 Core Courses: All students complete the six-course (16-hour) core curriculum consisting of ANTH 120, 125, 130, 135, 399, and 499.
 Students must earn a grade of "C" or better in all core courses of the anthropology major.

-Concentrations: Each student completes at least one of four three-course (nine-hour) concentrations in Applied Anthropology, Archaeology, Biological Anthropology, and/or Cultural Anthropology, each concentration having its own required courses (see below).
+Concentrations: Each student completes at least one of four three-course (nine-hour) concentrations in applied anthropology, archaeology, biological anthropology, and/or cultural anthropology, each concentration having its own required upper-level courses (see below).

-Core Courses: Each student must complete ANTH 399 and three courses selected from ANTH 120, 125, 130 and 135.
-Students must earn a grade of "C" or better in all four core courses of the anthropology minor.
+Core Courses: Each student completes ANTH 399 and three courses selected from ANTH 120, 125, 130 and 135.
+Students must earn a grade of "C" or better in each of the four core courses of the anthropology minor.

-Electives: Each student must complete nine hours of upper-division elective courses, to be selected from anthropology offerings in consultation with the anthropology advisor.
+Electives: Each student completes nine hours of upper-level elective courses, to be selected from anthropology offerings in consultation with the anthropology advisor.

 Applied Anthropology

-Applied anthropology is the use of anthropological knowledge and methods to address contemporary human problems such as poverty, racial injustice, social inequity, genocide, and the human dimensions of global environmental change.
+Applied anthropology is the use of anthropological knowledge and methods to address contemporary human problems such as poverty, human rights abuses, food insecurity, cultural heritage loss, and human dimensions of global environmental change.
+Applied anthropologists also work in user experience (UX), business, health care, international development, and education, among other fields.
+The majority of professional anthropologists work in applied anthropology.

 Applied Anthropology Concentration Requirements: ANTH 360 and two courses selected from ANTH 300, 382, 434, 436, 442, and 449.